AnadeOre/Chat-App/README.md

 ## Contributing 🖇️

 Any contributions are highly appreciated.
-There are two things you can do, read the [contributing guidelines](https://github.com/Uklizdev/Chat-App/blob/master/CONTRIBUTING.md) for more info!
+Read the [contributing guidelines](https://github.com/Uklizdev/Chat-App/blob/master/CONTRIBUTING.md) for more info!

 ## License 📄